LucLgdm/LucLgdm/README.md

 🖥 I now want to come back in the professional world as a software developer which I used to be during my internships.
 🤔 I'm sharing here my schools and personals projects in order to relearn the art of programming.
 My programming language is C++.
 Some of my work is in french but th most part is in english.
+Yet I'm currently working at 42 school in Paris, I integrated in November 2024.